DigitaleGesellschaft/jekyll-theme-conference/README.md

   + given absolute: `absolute_url:`,
   + pointing to a file uploaded to the `/documents` folder (for talks `/documents/slides`, for speakers `/documents/bio`): `file:`
   + pointing to an external video: `video:`

+Additionally, a navigation bar or main landing page link can also have the following properties:

+- `menu` containing another list of links.
+This creates a dropdown menu of multiple sublinks.
+The sublinks have the same properties as regular links, or
+- `live` making the link only visible during the conference and adds a live indication.
+The `name` property can be omitted.
+If streaming is enabled and any URL property is omitted, a click on the link will open the streaming modal (see section _Live Indications_ above).

 Using the `file:` indicator, the relative address is automatically set as well as the icon.
 Using the `video:` indicator, the link is automatically configured to open in an iframe with a corresponding title and the icon is set.